Meet the Russian River

 With FIRO, all the agencies work together to predict (PDF, 2 pages) when the rain will come.
 They find the best time to release water from Lake Sonoma and Lake Mendocino.
 Now, we can make sure the farmers, fish and communities along the mainstem have enough water when they need it!

 Restoring my waters is a full time job!
 Sonoma County, Mendocino County, and the State of California have been a huge help to me.
 Not to mention my other partners, like Trout Unlimited, the U.S. Geological Survey, Gold Ridge Resource Conservation District, the Sonoma and Mendocino County Farm Bureaus, and the California Sea Grant.
 I really couldn’t have become the beautiful river I am today without all the help from NOAA and my other friends!

 What other habitats do you admire?

 I’ve been really impressed with the Penobscot River in Maine.
-While I mostly have to deal with low water levels preventing my fish passage, the Penobscot has a bunch of dams and barriers that have kept fish away and really hurt its Atlantic salmon population.
-Recently, the Penobscot River Restoration Trust has restored over a thousand miles of habitat, and it’s been working.
+I mostly have to deal with low water levels preventing my fish passage.
+The Penobscot has a bunch of dams and barriers that have kept fish away and really hurt its Atlantic salmon population.
+Recently, the Penobscot River Restoration Trust has restored more than a thousand miles of habitat, and it’s been working.
 Sturgeon, river herring and Atlantic salmon are coming back after years and years.
 It’s really inspiring to see what a little hard work can do!

 Where do you see yourself in five years?